Code-Institute-Submissions/Travelwander/readme.md

 ## User Journey

 1. **Discovery**: The Müller family explores TravelWander to find destinations suitable for family adventures.
-2. **Planning**: Mark and Emily use filters to discover vacation packages with a mix of adventurous activities and kid-friendly attractions.
+2. **Planning**: Mark and Emily use filters to discover vacation packages with  adventurous activities .
 3. **Customization**: They customize the vacation plan to include family-oriented amenities and services.
 4. **Booking**: The family securely books the vacation, ensuring it meets safety standards and provides a seamless experience for the children.
 5. **Post-Trip**: After the trip, they share their experiences on TravelWander, contributing to the family-friendly community.